Hexatown/hexatown.github.io/index.md

 ---
-title: Have you ever wanted to control the world?
+title: Have you ever wanted to understand the world?
 layout: home
 ---

+Hexatown is a fantasy city

 **hexatown** is where Hexaheads meet.
 Hexaheads are not square heads, but a species with a digital approach to things.
 We hexaheads like to have control over what we do, but in this world of constant changes, all our existing methods is challenged.